 - share their findings with the local governance group or panel

-- Local governance group and panel – this group sits at ICS level.
+- Local governance group and panel – this group sits at Intergrated Care System (ICS) level.
 It will complete the final sign off on reviews for that ICS area.
 The group will determine the actions to take and develop and monitor the ICS LeDeR local action plan

 - Independent advisory group – provides expertise and advice on premature mortality of people with a learning disability.
 The group recommends and provides the approach for implementing the actions from learning